-The District recommends USACE continue lake discharges to the Caloosahatchee Estuary in a pulse release fashion, measured at S-79, at a non-damaging level between 1,000 and 2,000 cfs (7-day average), while continuing to monitor estuary conditions and make any adjustments as necessary.
+The District recommends USACE continue lake discharges to the Caloosahatchee Estuary in a pulse release fashion, measured at S-79, at a non-damaging level of 1,000 cfs (7-day average), while continuing to monitor estuary conditions and make any adjustments as necessary.
 This decision should be reassessed as needed based on lake and estuarine conditions.
 The USACE typically implements the releases to the estuaries over a 7-day period starting on Saturday and ending on Friday.